lshapz/scheduler/README.md

 ## Objectives

-1) Create a scheduler app using my old job as a studio manager as an example domain
+Create a scheduler app using my old job as a studio manager as an example domain

-    (Uses Learn.co Playlister as the basis for the file structure)
+(I've used the <a href="https://github.com/learn-co-students/playlister-on-activerecord-web-0916">Learn.co Playlister</a> lab as the basis for the file structure, etc)

 How to Use: